 -

-What should I do if I am driving and see an emergency vehicle with lights and sirens approaching?
+What should I do if I am driving and see an emergency vehicle with lights and siren approaching?

 -